24/7 VALENCIA: Can you tell us something about the tradition of brass music in the Valencian Community?

 Can we see you playing in Valencia soon?

-Could you tell us about your new album, which is out in December 2020?
+Could you tell us about your recent album?

 ‘Spanish Brass (a) LIVE’ is the title for the latest ‘Spanish Brass’ project and is the title of the concert with which the group returned to the stage after the confinement of the months of March to June 2020.
 Live and in concert.